Loan Policy (Abbreviated Version)

 Loans must be supported by an invoice or outgoing package record which records all elements of the transaction and the condition of specimens being loaned.
 Loans are normally made for a period of 6 months.
 Extensions may be granted upon written request from the loan recipient.
-The Pelagic Invertebrates Collection of Scripps Institution of Oceanography, University of California, San Diego is to be acknowledged in any publication or report arising from use of collection specimens.
+The Pelagic Invertebrate Collection of Scripps Institution of Oceanography, University of California, San Diego is to be acknowledged in any publication or report arising from use of collection specimens.
 A copy of each publication or report resulting from loaned materials should be deposited in the Collection's library as a condition of the loan.

-No materials loaned by the Pelagic Invertebrates Collection (PIC) can be loaned to another individual or institution other than the designated borrower without prior written authorization from the collection Curator.
+No materials loaned by the Pelagic Invertebrate Collection (PIC) can be loaned to another individual or institution other than the designated borrower without prior written authorization from the collection Curator.
 Loaned materials are intended for research purposes only and will not be used for commercial purposes such as screening, production or sale, for which a commercialization license may be required.